Cruise Tips for Over 50’s Travellers From a 50+ Traveller

 The lines that I cruise on most, and I find are best for travellers like me, are in the premium area: Celebrity, Princess, Holland America, Viking and now Virgin voyages.
 I find the smaller ship lines are especially good for me, and I like Oceania, Azamara and Windstar.
 Those are well geared for us 50 plus, don’t have any kids’ clubs or any facilities for kids (so, families tend not to go on those) and tend to have more interesting itineraries as can call at smaller ports.

 If you have the budget, all the ultra-luxury lines work (Seabourn, Crystal, Silversea, Regent Seven Sea) as few families go on those because they’re so expensive.
-I never been on a cruise on one of those lines with families on board, though it does happen.
+I have never been on a cruise on one of those lines with families on board, though it does happen.

 However, while I stay clear of family-friendly cruise lines, like MSC, Carnival, Norwegian and Royal Caribbean, if they do appeal to you.
 I have two tips.